MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 -   :material-subway-variant:{ .lg .middle } __Fare Products__

-    List the types of tickets or fares available to users.
+    Define the list of tickets or fares types available to users.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#fare-products)